anik-s/cgol/README.md

-# CGOL with Auth and Docker
+# CGOL with OAuth2 and Docker